-Text Banking Code Implementation by ING Following on the Collective Labour Agreement agreement ING has carried out a careful and thorough evaluation of the remuneration packages for Dutch General Managers, including the variable proportion of pay.
-As a result, the remuneration has been further rebalanced with a reduced emphasis on variable remuneration.
-Exceptions may exist for high value specialists and senior management working in certain divisions and/or geographical areas.
 Text Banking Code Implementation by ING 6.4.3 Variable remuneration shall be based on the performances of the individual, his part of the business and the performance of the bank as a whole according to pre-determined and assessable performance criteria.
-In addition to financial performance criteria, non-financial performance criteria shall also make up a significant portion of the assessment of the individual.
-Performance criteria shall be defined in terms that are as objective as possible in the bank's remuneration policy.
-ING applies this principle.
+In addition to financial performance criteria, non- financial performance criteria shall also make up a significant portion of the assessment of the individual.
+Performance criteria shall be defined in terms that are as objective as possible in the bank's remuneration policy ING applies this principle.
 Variable remuneration for the Executive Board of ING Group, the Management Board Banking and Senior Management complies fully with these criteria.
-Performance objectives for this group include employee engagement, customer satisfaction and corporate responsibility.
-This principle is also implemented throughout the banking organization as a whole although it is possible that due to local arrangements (e.g. with unions or as a result of collective labour agreements) deviation may be necessary.
+Performance objectives for this group may include the following catagories: Financial; Customer &amp; Society; Strategic Change Initiatives.
+This principle is also implemented throughout the banking organization as a whole.
 Text Banking Code Implementation by ING 6.4.4 When performances are assessed based on the pre-determined performance criteria, financial performances shall be adjusted to allow for estimated risks and capital costs.
 ING applies this principle.
 Employees' individual performances are being assessed based on pre-determined performance criteria.
-Performance criteria for the Executive Board of ING Group, Management Board Banking and Senior Management will include risk objectives.
+Performance criteria for the Executive Board of ING Group, Management Board Banking and Senior Management include risk objectives.
 Moreover, for Senior Management and the remainder of the organization the variable remuneration is based amongst others on financial performance.
-Variable cash and equity compensation will be adjusted for estimated risk and capital costs on an aggregate level.
+Variable cash and equity compensation awards will be adjusted for estimated risk and capital costs on an aggregate level.
 However, some local arrangements made as a result of collective labour agreements and/or arrangements with unions may deviate from this principle in which case ING must honour the existing obligations.
 Text Banking Code Implementation by ING 6.4.5 In exceptional circumstances - for example, if application of the predetermined performance criteria would result in undesired variable remuneration for a member of the executive board - the supervisory board shall have the discretionary power to adjust the variable remuneration if, in its opinion, this remuneration would have unfair or unintended effects.
 ING applies this principle.
-This power of the Supervisory Board is reflected in the Charter of the Supervisory Board of ING Bank N.V.
-Text Banking Code Implementation by ING 6.4.6 The supervisory board shall be authorised to reclaim variable remuneration allocated to a member of the executive board based on inaccurate data (whether or ING applies this principle.
-This power of the Supervisory Board is reflected in the Charter of the Supervisory Board of ING Bank N.V. and the Bank Remuneration Framework.
+This power of the Supervisory Board has been reflected in the Charter of the Supervisory Board of ING Bank N.V.
+Text Banking Code Implementation by ING 6.4.6 The supervisory board shall be authorised to reclaim variable remuneration allocated to a member of the executive board based on inaccurate data (whether or not the inaccurate data is financial in nature).
+ING applies this principle.
+This power of the Supervisory Board has been reflected in the Charter of the Supervisory Board of ING Bank N.V. and the Bank Remuneration Framework.